Battlefield, Glasgow

 Housing consists mainly of three and four-storey Victorian and Edwardian tenements, although there are also numerous townhouses from the same era, and some modern properties.

 Battlefield was formerly a centre of Glasgow's Jewish community, although most have now moved further south to Giffnock and Newton Mearns, or further afield to Manchester or Israel.
 The former synagogue has been converted to flats.

-The area includes one of Glasgow's main hospitals, the New Victoria Hospital (and the buildings of the (old) Victoria Infirmary), and further education institutions, Langside College.
-Another key local landmark, the Battlefield Rest building and clocktower, is now a restaurant, as is The Church on the Hill, previously the Langside Hill Church.
+The area includes one of Glasgow's main hospitals, the New Victoria Hospital, as well as being the site of the former (old) Victoria Infirmary, with most of the latter area now being used for flats.
+Another key local landmark, the Battlefield Rest building and clocktower, was originally a tram shelter that has been converted into a restaurant.
+Another restaurant, the Church on the Hill, was previously the Langside Hill Church.
+There is also a Glasgow Clyde College location serving as a higher education institution for the area, previously the Langside College.

 Langside Library, at the junction of Sinclair Drive and Battlefield Road, is the final Carnegie library in Glasgow.

 The Southside Festival takes place in Queens Park in May annually.
 It celebrates the cultural diversity and uniqueness of the Southside of the city.